 When writing about one of the massive contributions that African Americans have made to our society, it’s tempting to trot out cliches like: “This cultural diamond in the rough was formed like all diamonds are, by intense heat and pressure.”

-More importantly, we’re also tired of on-going inequality.
+However, it’s 2022 and we’re all tired.
+We’re tired of on-going inequality.
 Cliches on race relations don’t feel appropriate right now, regardless of how well-intentioned they might be, because they just don’t do justice to how important African Americans and People of Color are in our society.

 Locally, it’s hard to overstate just how much our community has benefitted from one contribution in particular: The Colored Musicians Club of Buffalo (CMC).